stevan/react/README.md

-react
+React
 =====

-Functional Reactive Library for Perl based (loosely) on Rx
+React is a library for functional reactive programming in Perl.
+It is based on Rx (Reactive Extensions) from Microsoft Research, but is built specifically to have a Perl-ish feel to it.